-On this page you will find profit statistics for the experts' tips in the upcoming Flemington meet, including a win-strike-rate percentage and graph of tipping success over time.
+On this page you will find profit statistics for the experts' selections and best bets in the upcoming Flemington meet, including a win-strike-rate percentage and graph of tipping success over time.

-However, when there are no tips for Flemington races in the system, you will see a leader board representing the success of tips placed at Flemington in the past, giving you a guide of who to follow when it comes to placing a bet at the track.
+However, when there are no selections for Flemington races in the system, you will see a leader board representing Flemington tipping results in the past, giving you a guide of who to follow when it comes to placing a bet at the track.

-With the tips of Australia's leading racing personalities and expert tipsters all collated here, it is easy to see who within the industry really knows their stuff at Flemington.
-Contact us through Social Media or use our details on our Contact Us page to alert us to a tipster whose tips you would like to see validated.
-Alternatively ask the tipster why he or she isn't using one of the easy interface methods we provide them to allow them to conveniently prove that their tips are profitable.
+With Australia's leading racing personalities and expert tipsters all collated here, it is easy to see who within the industry really knows their stuff at Flemington.
+Contact us through Social Media or use our details on our Contact Us page to alert us to a tipster whose selections you would like to see validated.
+Alternatively ask the tipster why he or she isn't using one of the easy interface methods we provide them to allow them to conveniently prove that they are profitable.

 About Flemington Racecourse